KatsuteDev/Mal4J/faq.md

 This issue is caused by using an older, unsupported Java version; this library requires at least Java 8.

+### `com.kttdevelopment.mal4j.AndroidCompatibilityException`
+### `java.lang.ClassNotFoundException`
 ### `java.lang.NoSuchMethodError`

-This issue may occur if you are using an android version that doesn't support the Java 8 API.
-If you still get this error please open a new issue.
+This issue may occur due to Android incompatibilities (blame Google), please open a new issue if this happens.

 ### `java.lang.reflect.InaccessibleObjectException` /
 ### `java.lang.IllegalStateException: Reflect module is not accessible in JDK 9+`